eternagame/superfolder-covid-mrna-vaccines/README.md

 7. The sequence was screened for robustness of structure and low predicted hydrolysis in the context of numerous combinations of  5' UTR's, 3' UTR's, and poly(A) motifs that are currently in use for COVID-19 mRNA vaccines (see, e.g., Orlandini von Niessen et al., 2008).
 8. To prepare the mutant variants, we enumerated codons with the highest GC content for mutant amino acids and selected the candidate with the lowest DegScore.
 9. One included sequence  -- the `Superfolder-Delta-PSU` -- was designed based on predictions for stabilization incurred by using Pseudouridine instead of Uracil (Leppek, 2021).
+10. Sequences for other variants of concern were modified algorithmically using the [mRNA hotfix](https://www.eternagame.org/about/software) tool to enumerate all changed codons and select the sequence with the best DegScore.

 Find more details and a comparison to other design methods [here](analysis/analysis.md).